-Less than two years ago I was in Berlin, standing in the queue for Watergate when I struck a conversation with two Australian girls who immediately associated my Miami home with LMFAO’s “I’m in Miami Bitch”– certainly a low point in my life.
+Less than two years ago I was in Berlin, standing in the queue for Watergate when I struck a conversation with two Australian girls who immediately associated my Miami home with LMFAO’s “I’m in Miami Bitch”– certainly a low point no deposit bonus casino in my life.
 This exchange, coupled with a few more during my time in Germany, offered a microcosm of what the rest of the world’s house music scenes thought of our city’s.
 Knowing the true Miami, I was shocked.
 How did everyone not know about our growing, thriving– throbbing– underground movement?

 While LINK and the Rebels have been repping (very hard) for years and the Pickle was growing into one of the most sought after underground gigs in South Florida, our city was still being pictured alongside Tiesto at LIV and occasional “Fuck Me I’m Famous” nights at Mansion.
 But in the latter parts of last year a group, and more importantly an event, emerged, bringing together a strong local community while making international noise.